1717p/Business-Performance-Insights-Dashboard-using-SQL-Python-Power-BI/README.md

 5. **Reporting**

    * Compiled a structured report summarizing findings, interpretations, and business recommendations
+   * 🌟 I’ve summarized only high-level insights here; the full strategic report is available for review on request.

 ## ✨Final Recommendations
 * 🔷Re-evaluate pricing for low-sales, high-margin brands to boost sales